 Information for Students

-Prerequisites: None, but it is recommended that applicants take one or more of the following classes: Administrative Law, Communications Law, Privacy, or any of the courses in the Intellectual Property, Entertainment, and Technology cluster.
+- Prerequisites: None, but students will benefit from having taken one or more of the following classes: Administrative Law, Communications Law, Information Privacy Law, Law of Advertising, Technology Law and Policy Colloquium, The Color of Surveillance Seminar, and/or any of the courses in the Intellectual Property, Entertainment, and Technology cluster.

 Expected learning outcomes: